Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 Taung Wine mountain – What to do in Hpa An

 #4 MOUNT ZWEGABIN HIKE

-Mount Zwegabin is located 10km south-east of Hpa An city center.
+Mount Zwegabin is located 10km southeast of the city center.

-I arrived at the base of Mount Zwegabin at 4:30 am, parked my scooter and paid 4,000 Kyat entrance fee to a monk at the beginning of the hike.
-He wrote me out a ticket and I was on my way.
+I arrived at the base of Mount Zwegabin at 4:30 am, parked my scooter, and paid a 4,000 Kyat entrance fee to a monk at the beginning of the hike.
+He wrote me a ticket and I was on my way.

-There was no easing into the Hpa An Zwekabin Mountain hike, especially at 4:30 in the morning.
+There was no easing into the Zwekabin Mountain hike, especially at 4:30 in the morning.
 There are concrete stairs that zigzag steeply all the way to the summit of Mount Zwekabin.

 The majority of the hike is dimly lit with hanging lights and safety railings are in place where needed.
 I would recommend packing a torch to aid you in the darker areas along the Mount Zwegabin trail.

 The Mount Zwegabin hike took me 1 hour and 15 minutes from bottom to top.
 This was with around 3 or 4 short breaks to sip on some water and catch my breath.